HiSET Social Studies Study Guide

 HiSET Social Studies Review

 Social Studies itself is a broader subject—about as broad as the Language Arts subsection, but condensed into one part rather than two.
 Its depth is one of the biggest reasons as to why it’s included on the HiSET, and why it is important to demonstrate basic mastery of this subject in order to move on to a higher level academic or professional climate.
-High school students also take Social Studies classes of several different varieties, all of which will be included on the exam to some degree.
+High school students also take various Social Studies classes, the information from which will be included on the exam to some degree.

 How can Social Studies help you as you advance professionally?
 The subject teaches you a lot about the world—the people within it, why it is the way it is, and how it works—from a much different and relatable perspective.
 Regardless of which field you enter when you progress to college or the workforce, this is an important skill to have.
 Additionally, common Social Studies often translate to higher level University courses, which will form part of your general education requirements once you transition to academia.
 Since the HiSET is meant as an equivalent to your high school diploma, it is also the next step to entering a college environment.